 Home Invasion Crime Statistics

-What are the odds that your home will be burglarized this year?
-Data from the FBI 2013 crime report shows that we can expect one in every thirty-six homes in the United States to be burglarized this year, resulting in an average loss of $2,240 per break-in (totaling $4.8 billion in property losses).
-These numbers do not account for any additional psychological costs to the homeowners, as burglary victims may subsequently live in fear and harbor feelings of personal violation.
+What are the odds that your home will be invaded or burglarized this year?
+Data from the FBI 2013 crime report shows that we can expect one in every thirty-six homes in the United States to be burglarized this year, resulting in an average loss of $2,240 per break-in (totalling $4.8 billion in property losses).
+These numbers do not account for any additional psychological costs to the homeowners, as burglary victims may subsequently live in fear and harbour feelings of personal violation.

 More often than not, this blog focuses on FCRA compliant background checks and employee screening services designed to protect businesses from hiring the wrong people.
 But we’re only at work for part of our lives, and staying safe is a 24/7 job.